siongui/userpages/content/articles/2016/06/08/gopherjs-resizable-views%en.rst

 .. rubric:: `Demo <https://siongui.github.io/gopherjs-resizable-views/>`_
    :class: align-center

-Real world application of tooltip is `Pāli Tipiṭaka`_.
+Real world application of resizable views is `Pāli Tipiṭaka`_.
 For source code and example of how to use, see [1]_.

 ----